tomas-fryza/avr-course/Labs/03-gpio/README.md

 C programs are highly dependent on functions.
 Functions are the basic building blocks of C programs and every C program is combination of one or more functions.
 There are two types of functions in C: **built-in functions** which are the part of C compiler and **user defined functions** which are written by programmers according to their requirement.

-To use user defined function, three steps are involved:
+To use a user-defined function, there are three parts to consider:

 * Function prototype or Function declaration (`*.h` file)
 * Function definition (`*.c` file)